 Educational research does not support the notion that setting or streaming by ability necessarily has the positive impacts on outcomes that people think it will, so it is an issue that needs to be treated with some caution and an awareness that there is no single answer that covers all settings and subjects.

 Abingdon’s approach is to have some setting where the Head of Department expresses a preference and timetabling allows for it and we recognise that higher sets can move through core material more quickly and then go on to various forms of extension.
 However we also see that an anti-aspirational ‘bottom set mentality’ can be a problem in schools so have sought to avoid that.
 In French GCSE, for example, we have one top set and then mixed ability sets after that.
-In GCSE Maths, where we do set more strictly, the top end is extended with the Additional Maths syllabus but there are also some lower sets as small as 10 boys, enabling the teachers there to change their teaching to a much more personal 1:1 style, which has been seen to have very positive outcomes.
+In GCSE Maths, where we do set more strictly, the top end is extended with the Additional Maths syllabus but there are also some lower sets as small as 10 pupils, enabling the teachers there to change their teaching to a much more personal 1:1 style, which has been seen to have very positive outcomes.

 In lots of areas of the curriculum, however, setting or streaming is not possible owing to the structure of the timetable.
 However it should be recognised that the ability range at Abingdon is relatively narrow and no-one should feel troubled by any particular set they find themselves in.
-We will always seek to teach at a strong pace, pushing boys to achieve their best whatever class they may be in.
-The evidence of our results is that the top grades are by no means limited boys from particular classes – everyone has access to the highest grades whichever route up the mountain they’re taking.
+We will always seek to teach at a strong pace, pushing pupils to achieve their best whatever class they may be in.
+The evidence of our results is that the top grades are by no means limited to pupils from particular classes – everyone has access to the highest grades whichever route up the mountain they’re taking.

 We do believe that independent work (often in the form of ‘homework’ or ‘prep’) is of great value in the learning process.
 It can be used to consolidate and extend learning, to push forward a synthesis of ideas that demonstrates a comprehensive grasp and to encourage pupils to come prepared to a lesson with a bank of knowledge and thinking already covered so the lesson can focus on the discussion rather than imparting of material.